select/boomnext/README.md

 </a>

 Stream videos!
-Click on a cannel and enjoy.
+Click on a channel and enjoy.

 Current plugins:
 - Imgur